ctcl-bregis/ctclsite-python/README.md

 This is the website backend used for the website at ctcl-tech.com, formerly crazyblockstech.com

+Due to incompatible code in the dependencies that this app uses, an environment of Python 3.10 must be used.

 ## Directory structure
 The "app" directory acts as global configuration data.